melissaaitkin/musiclaravel/readme.md

 ## Music Laravel

 A music application built on Lavarel
+Displays songs and artists